RISC-KC/basic_rv32s/guidelines/development_log.md

 Since things go weird at Trap Handler branch time, I’ll disable trap-related parts, implement I/O, and add trap afterwards while solving issues—changing the roadmap.

-But… even when I rewrote Instruction Memory contents to remove traps, why is the same thing happening at the same point????
+But... even when I rewrote Instruction Memory contents to remove traps, why is the same thing happening at the same point????
 I’m going crazy.

 ### [2025.06.13.]

 The project that used to work suddenly failed to meet timing constraints in Synthesis; then “object not found,” syntax errors in all files, and it stopped proceeding at all.

-To my dismay, I created a new project, applied the changes up through making Exception Detector outputs synchronous, synthesized, and ran Timing Simulation… and lo and behold, it proceeded to abadbabe normally…
+To my dismay, I created a new project, applied the changes up through making Exception Detector outputs synchronous, synthesized, and ran Timing Simulation... and lo and behold, it proceeded to abadbabe normally...

-Straight to Implementation… Running Timing Simulation… I found that the csr write signal needs one more cycle due to timing and doesn’t reach, so mtvec gets a wrong value and it falls into an infinite loop.
+Straight to Implementation...
+Running Timing Simulation...
+I found that the csr write signal needs one more cycle due to timing and doesn’t reach, so mtvec gets a wrong value and it falls into an infinite loop.

 Benchmarks like Dhrystone won’t use system instructions anyway; I tried to fix it, but the issue persists, so it’s fine to move on to FPGA implementation.
 I’m putting Dhrystone into ROM now.

 Tomorrow, I hope to implement this, download to FPGA, and proceed with debugging.
 I don’t expect it to work in one shot.
-Still… I see a chance, so I’ll proceed.
+Still...
+I see a chance, so I’ll proceed.
 Let’s do this well.

 ## Setup Dhrystone 2.1 Compiled with RISC-V GNU GCC Toolchain